Categories

 If an office action is outstanding in a parent case that will be abandoned, filing continuing applications early also avoids the need to pay an extension of time fee in the parent.
 The need to pay that extension of time fee in the parent might also be easily overlooked and missed, jeopardizing any resultant patent.

-Lastly, delays in filing a continuing application may also delay examination and chip away at the available term for any resultant utility or plant patent issuing from a continuing application.
+Lastly, delays in filing a continuing application may also delay examination and erode the available term for any resultant utility or plant patent issuing from a continuing application.
 (However, this point is not a concern for design patents, which have a fixed term from issuance).

 Photo of Austen Zuege